 What You Need to Know about Cystitis, Kidney Infections, and Bladder Infections

+What can cause Urinary Tract Infections?
 A lot of urinary tract infections are caused by bacteria but there are other causes behind some of the different types of urinary tract infections – UTIs.

 Urinary tract infections should always be treated as they can lead to more serious complications.
 Women are more likely to suffer from UTIs than men but infections in men seem to be more serious as men often ignore early symptoms.

 Some people are more likely to develop urinary tract infections.
 If you suffer from reduced kidney function you may have frequent recurrent attacks of various types of infections.
 Diabetes sufferers are at higher risk from infections such as cystitis.